christwopointoh/collectivo/README.md

 # collectivo

-A dockerized Django REST API with a PostgreSQL database, using [collectivo-ux](https://github.com/MILA-Wien/collectivo-ux/) as a frontend.
+A Django package.
+Using [collectivo-ux](https://github.com/MILA-Wien/collectivo-ux/) as a frontend.

 ## Development